DanInvents/Flight-Controller/Software version 2/README.md

 Release date: 03.10.2020

 The Main folder contains the required Arduino files for the Flight Controller software to work.
-In this folder you will also find the modified Adafruit libraries required by the code as well as the design files and the user manual.
+Remember to install the sensor libraries as well as the modified libraries for the code to work properly.

 Software changes: